Roman-HLIS-Cosmology-PIT/romanimpreprocess/from_sim/README.rst

 * ``CNORM``: A normalization constant that scales the overall throughput of the simulation (default: 1.0, since this is relative to the "ideal" effective area curve in the OpenUniverse simulation).

+* ``NO_AMP33``: If True, then does not try to read reference output information from the calibration files.

 Calibration file requirements
 ====================================